How to Set Up Direct Deposit for Employees: Everything You Need to Know

 For more detailed information on your state’s mandates around direct deposits, check out our state payroll directory for easy access to all of our state payroll guides.

 Regardless, you need signed consent to access your employee’s bank account information.
 We recommend you download our direct deposit authorization form template that you can distribute to all employees to help collect their information more easily.

 You’ll also need to collect some other information from your employees to have direct deposits set up properly.
 You likely will need the following information:

 - Employee name and address on the account (for verification to avoid mix-ups in delivery)

 Pro Tip: If you have an HR or payroll software with an employee portal, you can have your employees fill out the information through the portal.
-However, make sure that as the employer you have full access to this information, as some services will store sensitive information such as bank account numbers and Social Security numbers masked (ex. **** *** **038).
+However, make sure that as the employer, you have full access to this information, as some services will mask sensitive information such as bank account numbers and Social Security numbers (ex. **** *** **038).

-While having your direct deposits set up, it’s important to determine a regular pay period that works best for your company and employees to make sure doing payroll runs smoothly.
+When having your direct deposits set up, it’s important to determine a regular pay period that works best for your company and employees to make sure that your payroll process runs smoothly.
 To help make that decision, consider the following:

-- Determine required lead time: How much lead time does your bank or payroll service need to finish the deposit after you process payroll?
+- Determine required lead time: Consider the lead time that your bank or payroll service needs to complete the deposit after you process payroll.
 Also, decide whether it needs a longer lead time for holidays or weekends.